ProtectMyID Review 2025

 ProtectMyID is essentially the same product as IDNotify, as both are powered by credit monitoring bureau Experian.
 However, similar to what we saw in our review of Complete ID, another Experian-based identity theft protection service available only to Costco Members, ProtectMyID is only available to AAA members.
 There are minor variations between the three names, but for the most part, the core functionality remains the same across the board.

-If this service sounds interesting to you, but you’re not interested in becoming a AAA member to access it, you should consider the stand-alone IDNotify product.
+If this service sounds interesting to you, but you’re not interested in becoming a AAA member to access it, you should consider the stand-alone IDNotify product or Experian’s other service, IdentityWorks.

 Did You Know?
-AAA has been offering roadside assistance to its members for over a century, but its protections go beyond breaking down on the highway.
-It’s actually a federation of motor clubs and provides members with discounts, travel services, and auto shop recommendations.1
+AAA is actually a federation of motor clubs that provides members with discounts, travel services, and auto shop recommendations.1

 ProtectMyID Services and Pricing